Balance Disorders

 What are Balance Disorders?

-A balance disorder occurs when your eyes, ears, and muscles are working together correctly to make sense of balance information sent from many parts of the body to your brain.
+The balance system depends on information from many different parts of the body sending information to be processed in the brain.
+A balance disorder occurs when your eyes, ears, and muscles are not working together correctly to make sense of balance information sent from many parts of the body to your brain.

 Common Symptoms of Balance Disorders